Onboarding Tips For New Employees in 2023

 Next, introduce them to their direct supervisor and anyone else they report to so they can establish what their new role will entail.

 Have your employee meet the managers by setting up an open orientation meeting or short work lunch so everyone can get to know each other.
-If you are part of a smaller company, you may prefer 1:1 meetings as well.
+If you are part of a smaller company, you may conduct 1:1 meetings as well.

-5. Find them Mentors and assign Goals
+5. Find Mentors and assign Goals

 What is onboarding?